Internal Research Fund Allocations for staff

 Please see the FAQs for further details of eligible expenses.

-An early career research allocation of £1,500 is available for staff on full probation of 3 years or for those members of staff who have received their PhD within the last three years and for part-time academic staff who will receive a minimum of 0.75 of the maximum allocation for which they qualify.
+An early career research allocation of £1,500 is available for staff who are on full probation of 3 years AND have been awarded their PhD within the last 4 years.

 How to claim research expenses